Embracing curiosity

 Linda and I explore three traps many of us fall into that can stifle curiosity.

-We’re taught to turn it off.
 Linda talks about how kids are urged, “Don’t touch that!” to stay safe, prevent messes and avoid getting hurt.
 We’re also taught to follow the rules, or suffer the consequences.
 There are plenty of examples where children and adults alike are encouraged to “stay in line” - which can inherently stifle the pursuit of curiosity.

-We’re too busy.
 In order to embrace and explore curiosity, you have to pay attention to what’s going on and invest time in new and different experiences.
 Linda talks about how many of us are stuck on the “hamster wheel of life,” bouncing from one activity to the next.
 You have to clear time and space to embrace curiosity.

-It can be scary.
 Exploring or trying something new can be hard.
 You may face many fears along the way - fear of the unknown, fear of failure, or fear of realizing you’re not the expert you thought you were.
 Embracing curiosity involves putting those fears aside and exploring new ideas, new beliefs, and new opportunities.

-👉 How to cultivate more curiosity in your life
+👉 How to embrace curiosity

-If you want to embrace curiosity, that's great!
+If you want to cultivate more curiosity in your life, that's great!
 There are several shifts you can make to clear space for it.

 🙋 For yourself

-| 👩🏽💼 For your team (if you're a manager)
+👩🏽💼 For your team (as a manager / lead)

 👉 Some final thoughts